Parcels (band): Musical style

-The band have been compared to musical icons from the 1960s and 70s such as The Beatles and The Beach Boys drawing upon both their look and sound.
-Their 1970s uniform aesthetic was made a staple after making the guise as a last-minute dress-up for their performance at the 2016 Lollapalooza afterparty, sticking with it ever since.
+The band have been compared to musical icons from the 1960s and 70s, including the Beatles and the Beach Boys, drawing upon both their look and sound.
+Their 1970s uniform aesthetic was chosen as a last-minute dress-up for their performance at the 2016 Lollapalooza afterparty, and became a staple throughout the Live Vol. 1 years.

 Parcels' sound has been described as having "an unmistakable penchant for the 70s [...] fusing together the old and the new".
-In their own words, musically the band draws influence from Steely Dan, Marvin Gaye, The Whitest Boy Alive and Toto.
-The strong rhythm guitar and 3 part vocals recall some of (fellow Aussie’s) The Bee Gees 1975-79 disco era work.
-Also, a touch of Kraftwerk’s early EDM is part of their sound.
+In their own words, musically the band draws influence from Steely Dan, Marvin Gaye, The Whitest Boy Alive, and Toto.
+The strong rhythm guitar and 3-part vocals recall some of the Bee Gees' 1975–1979 disco era work.
+Also, a touch of Kraftwerk's early EDM is part of their sound.
+Ahead of their appearance at the 2025 edition of the festival, the Glastonbury website described Parcels' music as influenced by Daft Punk, Fleetwood Mac, and Chic.